-Changes in Assumptions: In 2018, demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Actuarial Assumptions December 2017.
-There were no changes in the discount rate.
+Changes in Assumptions: For the 2019 actuarial valuation (2020 measurement period), a new amortization policy came into effect shortening the period over which actuarial gains and losses are amortized from 30 years to 20 years with the payments computer as a level dollar amount.
+A five-year ramp-up and ramp-down on UAL bases attributable to assumption changes and non-investment gain and losses is no longer utilized and a five-year ramp-down on investment gains/losses is also not utilized.
+There were no changes in assumptions in 2019.
+In 2018, demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Actuarial Assumptions December 2017.
+There were no changes in the discount rate in 2019.
 In 2017, the accounting discount rate was reduced from 7.65 percent to 7.15 percent.
-In 2016, there were no changes.
+In 2016, there were no changes in the discount rate.
 In 2015, amounts reported reflect an adjustment of the discount rate from 7.5 percent (net of administrative expense) to 7.65 percent (without a reduction for pension plan administrative expense).
 In 2014, amounts reported were based on the 7.5 percent discount rate.